 You should also know that the cancer care team can treat and manage almost any kind of pain.
 A great deal of progress has been made in pain control, so pain can be reduced or relieved in almost all cases.
 Even patients with advanced disease can be kept comfortable.

 You may also be concerned that someone taking pain medicine for cancer will become addicted to it.
 But the evidence shows that, in general, people who take prescribed drugs for cancer pain according to the doctor’s directions do not become addicted.
-For more on this, please see Pain Control: A Guide for Those With Cancer and Their Loved Ones.
+For more on this, please see Guide to Controlling Cancer Pain.

 Do you always die if you have cancer?

 No, but this idea is the major reason people fear cancer.
 The most recent available data shows that about 68% of people diagnosed with cancer are still alive 5 years later.
 Among those who are not cured of cancer, many can go on living for some years, even though there will be changes in their lives.
-For these people, cancer can be a lot like diabetes or heart disease—a chronic illness that is mostly controlled with treatment.
+For these people, cancer can be a lot like diabetes or heart disease – a chronic illness that’s mostly controlled with treatment.

 If someone you know has cancer, it’s important for you to know that cancer is not a death sentence.
 If you believe they are beyond hope or help, you might not offer them your support.
 The truth is they may be living with a disease that can be treated or controlled.
 Keep in mind that cancer is often treatable, and even curable.
 This will help you focus on supporting the person as they learn to live with cancer.
 So remember the good news: there are nearly 14 million Americans alive today have had cancer, and the survival rate is improving all the time.